XinJingHao/Sparrow-V0/README.md

     - physical parameters (control interval, control delay, max linear velocity, max angular velocity, inertia, friction, sensor noise, magnitude of noise)

-    - the initial position of the robot at the beginning of each episode
+    - the initial point of the robot at the beginning of each episode(Otherwise the robot will be initialized at the bottom left corner with a small noise)

     - maps